github/docs/content/repositories/creating-and-managing-repositories/duplicating-a-repository.md

 {% note %}

-**Note:** If you have a project hosted on another version control system, you can automatically import your project to {% data variables.product.prodname_dotcom %} using the {% data variables.product.prodname_importer %} tool.
+**Note:** If you have a project hosted on another Git-based hosting service, you can automatically import your project to {% data variables.product.prodname_dotcom %} using the {% data variables.product.prodname_importer %} tool.
 For more information, see "[AUTOTITLE](/migrations/importing-source-code/using-github-importer/about-github-importer)."

 {% endnote %}